With prices falling all the time, we run down the best 4K video cameras that can be picked up for less than £500

 The beautiful Panasonic LX100 has been around long enough that it can be picked up for a shade under £500, and it is absolutely worth the plunge.
 Featuring a 16.84MP 4/3 sensor, a fast 24-75mm f/1.7-2.8 lens and a stylish body, the LX100 packs the 4K capability that has at this point become a staple of Panasonic’s Lumix range.
 It’s not a small camera, but it’s thoroughly pleasurable to use, and produces wonderful crisp video.

-The sleekest, most sophisticated GoPro Hero yet, the Hero 4 Black Edition is notable for being the first to bring 4K video to the table, capturing at 30fps.
+The sleekest, most sophisticated GoPro Hero yet, the Hero 5 Black Edition is notable for continuing to bring 4K video to the table, capturing at 30fps and adding a built in viewfinder.
 It’s got all the GoPro ruggedness you’d expect, with the added bonuses of Full HD 1080p at up to 120fps, for super high definition slow motion footage.
-The GoPro Hero 4 Black marks the next stage of the GoPro’s transition from fun tough camera to serious filmmaking tool, as demonstrated by the firm’s increased presence behind the scenes in Hollywood TV and movies.
+The GoPro Hero 5 Black marks the next stage of the GoPro’s transition from fun tough camera to serious filmmaking tool, as demonstrated by the firm’s increased presence behind the scenes in Hollywood TV and movies.

 Building on the success of the FZ300, the beefier FZ330 brings vibrant 4K footage thanks in no small part to a superb constant f/2.8 24x Leica-made zoom lens sitting on the front.
 Its ½.3-inch MOS sensor sports 12.2-million effective pixels, the improved viewfinder and high-resolution touchscreen both make great strides on the previous camera’s handling.
 Featuring the intelligent ergonomics of Panasonic’s bridge camera range, the FZ330 is versatile enough to be well worth consideration.
 It also is one of only a few cameras on this list that includes a microphone socket, which is a big deal for budding filmmakers.